Net-Zero Hero: Juan Benitez

 On a personal level, I’ve invested in smart lighting for my apartment, only do laundry with cold water, and I continue to walk as much as I can.
 I also want to take up biking soon!

 I’ll be honest and say that trying to live net-zero isn’t always easy.
-But, if we all do a little bit to protect the environment, the rewards outweigh it all.
+However, if we all do a little to protect the environment, the rewards outweigh the effort.

 Every now and then, I think about how having a car might make things easier, but then I remind myself that I’ve been fine without one.
 There are other forms of reliable transportation in this city that a lot of us could invest some time thinking about.
 With a little bit of planning and research, you’ll find that you can get there without a car more often than you think.
 It may mean that you have to make adjustments to the way that you live, which is scary for some people.
 I see so many young people struggling with the cost of insurance, car payments, and maintenance because they refuse to think that living without a car is possible.
 It is possible – you can succeed without a car.